tigerfarm/tigtaskrouterworker/README.md

 <img src="Tiger_Agent.jpg" width="300"/>

-Implementation requirements:

-- You will need a Twilio account.
-A free Trial account will work.
+Notes,
+- this application is ready to run.
-- For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
+- To deploy to Heroku, you will need an [Heroku account](https://heroku.com/) to host your application.
-- For developers, I have included a Node.JS webserver program that you can run locally on your computer.
-  Or, you can also run this application on a website that has a PHP runtime environment.

-Note, this application is ready to run.
-It can be deployed to Heroku and tested from a web browser.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/tigtaskrouterworker)